sheqi/qishe.github.io/index.md

 ### **News**
+- [2021-09-18] ByteDance Vision Tech team has won the 3rd Place in Google Landmark Recognition 2021 (the kaggle competition), refer to the [solution report here](https://arxiv.org/pdf/2110.02794.pdf)

 - [2021-07-24] [**<font color="#dd0000">Paper</font>**] We have **3** paper accepted into **ICCV 2021** !

 - [2021-07-23] I am invited as the reviewer for **ACM MM 2021** industrial track.